EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a Security Context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
 In particular, each endpoint in a group stores:

 1. one Common Context, received from the Group Manager upon joining the multicast group and shared by all the endpoints in the group.
-The Common Context contains the COSE AEAD algorithm and the Base Key used to derive endpoint-based keying material (see Section 3.2 of {{I-D.ietf-core-object-security}}).
+The Common Context contains the COSE AEAD algorithm, the Master Secret and, optionally, the Master Salt used to derive endpoint-based keying material (see Section 3.2 of {{I-D.ietf-core-object-security}}).
 All the endpoints in the group agree on the same COSE AEAD algorithm.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Common Context stores the following parameters:

    * Context Identifier (Cid).
 Variable length byte string that identifies the Security Context.
 The Cid used in a multicast group is determined by the responsible Group Manager and does not change over time.
 A Cid MUST be unique in the sets of all the multicast groups associated to the same Group Manager.
 The choice of the Cid for a given group's Security Context is application specific, but it is RECOMMENDED to use 64-bit long pseudo-random Cids, in order to have globally unique Context Identifiers.
 It is the role of the application to specify how to handle possible collisions.